polar-app/polar-app/README.md

 All donations go to supporting Polar which include website hosting costs, web designer costs, continual integration services, etc.

-# Discussion

-We have a <a href="<a href="https://discord.gg/GT8MhA6">">Discord server</a> if you would like to discuss Polar with other users.

-You can also create a Github issue if you have something more complicated.

 # License

 Polar is distributed under the GPL license.